Last updated: September 21, 2022

-Budget lines — Map your accounts to a budget line from the dropdown list of budget lines that appear in Budgeting and Planning.
+Budget lines — Map your accounts to a budget line from the dropdown list of budget lines that appear in SIP.
 If you've chosen No mapping, the budget line field remains blank.📝 The same budget line can be selected for more than one account.

 First select a Mapping type, and then the associated Budget lines.
 If you select Multiple budget lines as the Mapping type for a P&L account, you can select one or more dimensions from the dimensions you have in your budget.

 📝 All of the new accounts must be mapped to proceed.